-The Company will continue to develop and manage aged, community services and health ministries of the Trustees of Catholic Healthcare.
-This includes the development of new aged care services, retirement living, home and community services, refurbishments and re-development of existing facilities and partnerships with the existing providers of care.
+The Company will continue to develop and manage aged services of the Trustees of Catholic Healthcare.
+This includes the development of new aged care services, retirement living, home and community services, refurbishments and re-development of existing facilities.

 The Company is focussed on the delivery of its refreshed strategy including the condsideration of new opportunities for service delivery.
-The Company's priority, however, remains the provision of quality care to its residents, clients, and patients at financially sustainable costs and to continue its mission to provide support and care to all residents, clients, and patients including those who are vulnerable and/or disadvantaged.
+The Company's priority, however, remains the provision of quality care to its residents and clients at financially sustainable costs and to continue its mission to promote the dignity, life and spirituality of older people through connected and inclusive communities.